smidhonza/fputils/README.md

 # FP utils

-A bunch of useful util methods
+A bunch of useful utility functions

 ```javascript